-The SPARK! project connects the museums with local partners in healthy aging.
-The Alzheimer’s Association is assisting with training and support.
+The SPARK! programs connects the museums with local partners in healthy aging.
+The Alzheimer's Association is assisting with training and support.

 Under a Helen Bader Foundation initiative, the museums are taking cues from "Meet Me at MoMA", an innovative program at the Museum of Modern Art in New York.
 For more information, click here.

 The fourteen museums participating in the SPARK! program are:

 - Milwaukee Public Museum